mozilla/ActiveData/docs/compare_GraphQL.md

 **Complex Language**

-XML got it wrong when it combined maps and lists into a single type: Every tag has a name, has attributes for describing the tag itself, and has children tags to hold content.
+XML got it wrong when it combined maps and lists into a single type called a "tag": Every tag has a name, has attributes for describing the tag itself, and has children tags to hold content.
 I blame this fundamental triple as the source of all complexity built atop the XML landscape.
 GraphQL makes the same mistake; every element is triple: a name, a map, and a list.

     {user (id: 1) {name}}